EXCLUSIVE-Walmart cuts pharmacist pay, hours while workload piles up

 By Siddharth Cavale

-NEW YORK, Aug 29 (Reuters) - Walmart WMT.N is asking some of its 16,000 pharmacists across the U.S. to voluntarily take pay cuts and reduce their working hours in a bid to reduce costs, a person familiar with the matter told Reuters.
+NEW YORK, Aug 29 (Reuters) - Walmart WMT.N is asking some of its 16,000 pharmacists across the U.S. to voluntarily take pay cuts by reducing their working hours in a bid to lower costs, a person familiar with the matter told Reuters.

-The cuts, which haven't been previously reported and are aimed at pharmacists in higher wage brackets, highlight the new pressures at Walmart pharmacies, where shoppers are lining up to buy top-selling weight-loss drugs that are high priced but a drag on profits.
+The cuts, which haven't been previously reported and are aimed at pharmacists in higher wage brackets, highlight the new pressures at Walmart pharmacies, where shoppers are lining up to buy weight-loss drugs that drag on profits, despite their high price.

-Walmart also agreed in late 2022 to pay $3.1 billion as its share of an opioid-related legal settlement, which is adding to its legal costs this year.
+Walmart also has agreed to pay $3.1 billion as its share of an opioid-related legal settlement, which is adding to its legal costs this year.

+The retailer's shares were up nearly 1% in afternoon trading on Tuesday.
+The company's shares have risen 12% this year, far outperforming the broader Dow Jones Industrial Average's .DJI 4.26% increase over the same period, as it becomes the retailer of choice for bargain-minded shoppers navigating steep inflation.

 The market leaders who attended the meeting represented Arkansas, Tennessee, Missouri, Alabama, Georgia, Florida and Louisiana, though the move was presented as a nationwide one, the person said.

-Leaders were asked to start hiring pharmacists at lower base hours to reduce the pool of pharmacists getting higher salaries, the person said, adding that the moves were being led by Davey Lavergne, Walmart's vice president of Health and Wellness.
+Leaders were asked to start hiring pharmacists at lower base salaries, the source said, adding that the moves were being led by Davey Lavergne, Walmart's vice president of Health and Wellness.

 On average, the Bentonville, Arkansas-based retail chain pays its pharmacists more than $140,000 a year, excluding bonuses and incentives, according to Walmart.